CHARLESTON LAKE WATER TESTING PROGRAM

-Great news - we will run the Water Testing Program in 2021.
+Great news - we ran the Water Testing Program in 2021.

 Water clarity is recorded at each of the seven sample sites on the lake on six dates between May 1st and the end of October.
 There is an extensive database on Charleston Lake for this parameter extending back into the mid- 1970's.
 Since the year 2000, the seven basins of Charleston Lake have been monitored for water clarity phosphorus and calcium concentrations and periodically surface to bottom water column oxygen and temperature values.
 These are reported on annually.